Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Concluding remarks and future directions

-A significant outstanding question is whether there is an empirical advantage to using our proposed momentum algorithms.
+The most promising direction of future research is to understand when and whether or not there is an empirical advantage to using our proposed momentum algorithms.
 In optimization, accelerated algorithms generated by the Bregman Lagrangian provide faster convergence when properly discretized, and it is thus likely that a careful discretization is necessary to obtain optimal performance of our momentum algorithms.
-However, we are not aware of any available convergence rates in adaptive control, and it would be necessary to prove such rates to understand analytically if there is an advantage.
-Similar higher-order algorithms have appeared in the literature for linear systems of relative degree greater than one~\citep{morse, fradkov-book}, where first-order algorithms cannot control the system.
+However, it is not possible to obtain finite-time convergence rates in adaptive control, and it would be necessary to prove such rates to understand analytically if there is an advantage.
+The analogy with Polyak-Ruppert averaging suggests that the momentum algorithms and the algorithms of Section~\ref{ssec:elastic} may be helpful in the presence of noise; here, the most likely angle of attack would be a stochastic discrete-time analysis.

+Similar higher-order algorithms have appeared in the literature for adaptive control of linear systems of relative degree greater than one~\citep{morse}, where first-order adaptation laws provably cannot control the system.
 Here we have focused on feedback linearizable systems, and perhaps there exist classes of nonlinear systems that cannot be adaptively controlled with a first-order algorithm, but can with a momentum algorithm.
 We leave the investigation of these interesting and important questions to future work.